Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Binary black hole Formation and Merger

 \section{Binary black hole Formation and Merger}

-Through stellar evolution, massive stars become BHs in a time $\lesssim 5\,\mathrm{Myr}$.
+Through stellar evolution, the most massive stars become BHs in within $\lesssim 5\,\mathrm{Myr}$ whilst the smaller stars ($\sim20~\rm M_{\sun}$) collapse on a time scale $t\sim15~\rm Myr$, especially within metal rich environments.
 Once the BHs form inside the cluster they will either contribute to the single BH population or the BBH population\footnote{For now we ignore higher multiplicity systems i.e., triples, quadruples etc.}.
 BBHs are then either characterised as \textit{hard} BBHs or \textit{soft} BBHs depending on their binding energy compared to the average kinetic energy of stars in their immediate environment \citep{heggie_binary_1975}.
 We define the hard/soft boundary as:

 where $M_{\mathrm{tot}}$ is the total binary mass and $\sigma$ is the 1D velocity dispersion of the surrounding stellar objects, which is computed for each defined Lagrangian radii by $\tt PeTar$ in a data post-processing step.
 A binary with a separation $a<a_{\mathrm{h}}$ is considered a hard binary.